unglud/modx-installer/README.md

 composer create-project unglued/modx-installer
 ```

-Als yYou may just clone this repo and then run install:
+Also you may just clone this repo and then run install:
 ```
 git clone git@github.com:unglud/modx-installer.git modx cd modx